Introduction:

 What are payments on account?

 Payments on account are advance payments towards your estimated tax liability for the upcoming year, based on your previous year’s tax bill.
-These payments include Income tax & Class 4 National Insurance contributions, but do not include student loan repayments or Capital Gains Tax.
+Payments on account are advance payments towards your estimated tax liability for the upcoming year, based on your previous year’s tax bill.
+They include Income Tax and Class 4 National Insurance (if you’re self-employed), but do not include Capital Gains Tax or Student Loan repayments.

 When are payments on account due?

-HMRC uses your previous year’s tax bill as a basis for estimating your upcoming tax liability, which is usually split into two instalments, with the first payment due when you pay and submit your Self-Assessment tax return.
-This deadline is usually midnight on 31st January.
+HMRC uses your previous year’s tax bill as a basis for estimating your upcoming tax liability, which is usually split into 2 instalments.
+They’re due by midnight on 31 January and 31 July.

 At this time, you will also need to settle any outstanding balance from the previous year, known as a balancing payment, and pay your first Payment on Account for the upcoming year.
 The second Payment on Account is due on 31st July, in the middle of the year.